boao-james-chen/cosi-116a-f24-final-project-repository/README.md

 ## Setup

-1. Clone this repository to your local machine.
+1. Clone this repository **RECURSIVELY** to your local machine.
 E.g., in your terminal / command prompt `CD` to where you want this the folder for this activity to be.
-Then run `git clone <YOUR_REPO_URL>`
+Then run `git clone https://github.com/boao-james-chen/cosi-116a-f24-final-project-repository.git --recursive`
 1. In `README.md` update the URL above to point to your GitHub pages website.
 1. `CD` or open a terminal / command prompt window into the cloned folder.
 1. Start a simple python webserver.
 E.g., one of these commands: